Toulouse is the destination for aviation enthusiasts and foodies too.

 Space oddity

-Since 1997, the city’s major tourist attraction has been Le Cité l’Espace, i.e. the Space City.
+Since 1997, the city’s major tourist attraction has been Le Cité l’Espace, i.e., the Space City.

 A 55-meter-tall replica of the Ariane 5 launch vehicle is a prominent landmark of the area east of Toulouse.

 Perhaps the most interesting feature of the interactive space city, which is spread over a large area, is from the former Soviet Union.
 The public can get to know the replica of the Mir space station, which has been used in tests before the station is launched into space.
-Inside the station there is, among other things, a very compact sauna.
+Inside the station, there is, among other things, a very compact sauna.
 In the replica of the Soyuz launch vehicle, you can try how it feels to sit in the seats of a spaceship.

 Both children and adults will also have fun on the moonwalk track, where you can try out what it would be like to walk on the Moon’s surface.
 The feeling of low gravity is achieved with a harness, and advancing is not at all as easy as you might think.

 The space city can be reached either by car or by bus number one from the center of Toulouse.
 Admission tickets for adults cost 29 euros.
 Children over the age of five get in for 22.50 euros, younger children for free.
-You can get a discount on group tickets, as well as with the Toulouse tourist pass.
+You can get a discount on group tickets, as well as on the Toulouse tourist pass.

 Modern aviation city Toulouse has Medieval exoticism